Progress report for LNE21-421

 Scouting on 7/15/21 and 8/18/21 showed slightly less whitefly pressure near areas of Delphastus release.
 On one farm, there was a rating of 1.5 near the release location versus 2 to 2.5 at the other locations sampled.
 At the other farm, there was a rating of 2 near the release location versus 2.5 at most other locations scouted.
 Three Delphastus larvae were identified on collard leaves at one farm on 9/23/21, including clear evidence of cabbage whitefly predation.
 The presence of Delphastus larvae and evidence of cabbage whitefly predation, along with lessons learned about improving effectiveness of releasing Delphastus in outdoor settings and farmers’ stated interest in this biocontrol as an IPM strategy, suggested that we should expand on this trial in 2022.

-An unanticipated finding in 2022: In the process of scouting for cabbage whitefly predation and Delphastus, we noticed the presence of a parasitoid wasp (Figure 1) which very clearly appears to be parasitizing cabbage whitefly nymphs; the adult wasps were very common in the scouted plantings, with as many as 10 per leaf.
-The wasp resembles Encarsia formosa, a commonly purchased biocontrol of greenhouse whitefly, but we believe this to be Encarsia tricolor, which we subsequently learned has been observed as a naturally occurring cabbage whitefly parasitoid in Eurasia.
-A search of academic databases has so far turned up no other documented observations of Encarsia tricolor parasitizing cabbage whitefly in the Americas.
+An unanticipated finding in 2022: In the process of scouting for cabbage whitefly predation and Delphastus, we noticed the presence of a parasitoid wasp (Figure 6) which appeared to be parasitizing cabbage whitefly nymphs; the adult wasps were very common in the scouted plantings, with as many as 10 per leaf.
+The wasp resembled Encarsia formosa, a commonly purchased biocontrol of greenhouse whitefly, but we believed it to be Encarsia tricolor, which we subsequently learned has been observed as a naturally occurring cabbage whitefly parasitoid in Eurasia.
+A search of academic databases turned up no other documented observations of Encarsia tricolor parasitizing cabbage whitefly in the Americas.

 Adjusting Soil pH to Manage Pillbugs

 After the second sulfur application in spring 2022, the treatment area’s pH was measured at 6.8, compared to 7.2 for the control area.
-While pillbug damage was reduced in general compared to 2021 (Figure 2) (possibly due to drier weather), Edgemere found nearly no pillbug damage in the treatment area in 2022 (Figure 3), compared to 10-15% of radishes damaged in the control area (Figure 4).
-This early result shows promise in reducing pillbug feeding damage by reducing soil pH leading to increases in revenue by over $2000 per acre.
+While pillbug damage was reduced in general compared to 2021 (Figure 7) (possibly due to drier weather), Edgemere found nearly no pillbug damage in the treatment area in 2022 (Figure 8), compared to 15% of radishes damaged in the control area (Figure 9).

 Taking a “Brassica Break” to Reduce Pest Pressure